intel-lab-lkp/linux/Documentation/userspace-api/media/v4l/ext-ctrls-codec.rst

     Codecs need to always use the specified range, rather then a HW custom range.
     Applicable to encoders

+``V4L2_CID_MPEG_VIDEO_ROI_MB_DELTA_QP (__s8)``
+    This custom control is used to set ROI MB map delta_Qp for the whole frame.
+    The frame is divided into a grid of MB Size by MB Size pixels (MB Size is obtained from querying ``V4L2_CID_MPEG_VIDEO_ROI_MB_SIZE``).
+Each block
+    is configured with delta_Qp in raster order.
+The valid range for delta_Qp is encoder dependent.
+    Applicable to encoders.

+``V4L2_CID_MPEG_VIDEO_ROI_MB_SIZE`` (integer)
+    A read-only control that reports the MB Size used for the ROI delta_QP map.
+    The supported MB Size depends on the encoder codec.
+    Only square MBs are supported.
+The value returned represents the width and height of each block in pixels.
+The ROI delta_QP map provided through the ROI control must use the MB Size reported by this control.
+    The number of entries in the ROI delta_QP array is determined by the frame dimensions and the reported MB Size.
+For example, for a QCIF frame (176x144) if reported MB Size is 16, the delta_QP array must contain 99 entries (176 x 144 / 16 x 16).

 .. raw:: latex

     \normalsize